 The course is structured in 48 hours of frontal teaching, divided into lessons of 2 hours according to academic calendar.
 6 hours are in the Lab.

 In the academic year 2020/21, due to the persistence of the COVID 19 health alert status, all teaching activities will be accessible remotely.
-Part of activities will also take place in presence if suitable equipped classrooms will be made available by the University.

 Learning assessment methods

 Who wants to be examined on the syllabus of the course given

 - send an e-mail to Elvira Di Nardo, one week before the practical session, to organize the methods